-One classic first aid skill for bone fractures involves the use sticks or anything that are hard and straight along with a long piece of cloth, duct tape or paracord to stabilize the bone.
-While this will work in most occasions, the scenario above calls for the use of a wool jacket or anything to help immobilize the bone while also protecting the leg from the cold.
+One classic first aid skill for bone fractures involves the use of sticks or anything that is hard and straight along with a long piece of cloth, duct tape, or paracord to stabilize the bone.
+While this will work on most occasions, the scenario above calls for the use of a wool jacket or anything to help immobilize the bone while also protecting the leg from the cold.

-Art of Manliness also tackles lower leg fracture and how to provide first aid like a badass.
+Art of Manliness also tackles lower leg fractures and how to provide first aid like a badass.
 This one talks about how Army medics deal with major trauma with broken bones to boot.

 Cardiopulmonary resuscitation or CPR is perhaps the most important of all first aid skills when you’re dealing with victims of drowning and hypothermia.
 Since the victims have lower metabolism because of their condition, they need less oxygen and blood.